yyuting/learning_from_program_trace/README.md

 # learning_from_program_trace
 Source code for paper "Learning from Shader Program Trace"

+## Package dependencies

+The source code is developed and tested under python 3.6, TensorFlow 1.14 with CUDA 10.0.
+A full list of python environment can be found in environment.yml.

 ## Reproduce model inference results

 Generate script or inference commands: